 Disclosure: This blog post contains some affiliate links.
 If you click on them and make purchases, they generate revenue for this blog at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links on this blog are identified as such.
 Here’s my Full Disclosure.

 And then I read somewhere something that, in fact, I knew all along.
 Probiotics, which regulate your gut microbiome, can fix chronic constipation.
 I think one article mentioned taking them for a month.
 I did that and about three weeks in I was regular again, which was such a relief.
 I so did not like taking laxatives, even as I did have some mild ones that didn’t give me cramps and things like that.

 If you’re pregnant or have chronic digestive illnesses or take medicines that are causing your constipation, please consult with your doctor(s).

-If, however, you have a non-celiac intolerance to gluten and your chronic constipation was caused by switching to a gluten diet when you really shouldn’t have, then it may be a good idea to try certain probiotics, such as Jarrow Formulas Jarro-Dophilus EPS (affiliate link).
+Actually, consult with your doctor(s) anyway, and see what they advise.
+If you’re relatively healthy, have a non-celiac intolerance to gluten, and your chronic constipation was caused by switching to a gluten diet when you really shouldn’t have, it may be a good idea to try certain probiotics, such as Jarrow Formulas Jarro-Dophilus EPS (affiliate link).
 Please note that probiotics are generally safe, but they can cause further digestive issues and can impact negatively people with weakened or deficient immune systems.
 Also, go with moderation for a brand that offers between 1 and 10 billion colony-forming units (CFUs) per serving, rather than 25 or 50 billion CFUs.
 For more on probiotics for constipation, see this article.

-Remember to keep the probiotics away from heat, even if they don’t need to be refrigerated, and away from light.
+Remember to keep the probiotics away from heat, even if they may not need to be refrigerated, and away from light.